Documentation

 -H "Content-Type: application/json" \

-{ "attributeId": 13, "textValue": "Gold" }
+"values": [ { "attributeId": 13, "textValue": "Gold" } ] }'

-6. Delete a record
+6. Delete a record.

 curl -X DELETE https://your-primentra-server/api/v1/entities/3/records/102 \